heuer/segno/docs/man/segno.rst

 .. code-block:: bash

-    $ segno -o rain.png -s 10 --dark #003399 --micro RAIN
+    $ segno -o rain.png -s 4 --dark "#003399" --micro RAIN

 Saves the Micro QR Code (M2-M) as PNG image, using the color #003399 for dark modules.
-Each module corresponds to 10 x 10 pixels because the scaling factor was set to a value of 10.
+Each module corresponds to 4 x 4 pixels because the scaling factor was set to 4.